aucontraire/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 * 1-answer.txt: function to get variable identifier
 * 2-answer.txt: do a and b point to the same object?
 * 3-answer.txt: do a and b point to the same object?
+* 4-answer.txt: do a and b point to the same object?